-The following steps must be followed by the fund administrator when the benefit is claimed:
+The following steps must be followed by the administrator of the ABC Retirement Fund when the benefit is claimed:

 A tax directive must be applied for on the total value of the unclaimed benefit (R208 400).
 The reason on the tax directive application must reflect the reason for exit from the employer's employment as "resignation".
+The reason for submitting the directive with the correct reason and original amount (R208 400) is to allow the system to take the Second Schedule deduction into account to ensure the assessment is correct.